2026 Results: Berkshire & Oxfordshire

 What is City Nature Challenge?

 Started in 2016 as a competition between San Francisco and Los Angeles, the City Nature Challenge (CNC) has grown into an international event, motivating people around the world to find and document wildlife in their cities.
-Run by the Community Science teams at the California Academy of Sciences and the Natural History Museum of Los Angeles County, the CNC is an annual four-day global bioblitz at the end of April, where cities are in a collaboration-meets-friendly-competition to see not only what can be accomplished when we all work toward a common goal.
+Run by the Community Science teams at the California Academy of Sciences and the Natural History Museum of Los Angeles County, the CNC is an annual four-day global bioblitz at the end of April.
+As well as being a fun activity, it generates useful species information that helps us to monitor the state of wildlife across our region and target our nature conservation activities to better protect wildlife.

 How to participate?

 Taking part is easy!
-Download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see of WILD plants & animals you encounter between Friday 24th April – Monday 27th April, 2026.
-Join our City Nature Challenge project:
+Download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see:

 Why get involved?